ibm-cloud-docs/apps/secapps.md

 Before you can upload the SSL certificates to which you’re entitled with {{site.data.keyword.Bluemix}}, you must create a certificate signing request (CSR) on your server.

 A CSR is a message that is sent to a certificate authority to request the signing of a public key and associated information.
 Most commonly, CSRs are in PKCS #10 format.
-The CSR includes a public key, as well as a common name, organization, city, state, country, and email.
+The CSR includes a public key, and a common name, organization, city, state, country, and email.
 SSL certificate requests are accepted only with a CSR key length of 2048 bits.

 ## Required information

-For the CSR to be valid, the following information must be entered when generating the CSR:
+For the CSR to be valid, the following information must be entered when you generate the CSR:

 ### Country name